plone/plone.docker/docs/scaling/swarm.rst

    The following example creates two ZEO instances which connects to the ZEO server via a dedicated network (zeo-net).

+.. topic:: Note

+   This example assumes that Swarm manager node is also the load balancing node.

+   If more nodes are added make sure that ZEO server has a constraint to run only on a specific node.
+   Otherwise you might loose your site temporary when ZEO server migrates to another node (and new volume is created there).

+   This can be mitigated by using distributed volume driver on mounting the zeo-data from NFS.

 Load balancer (`Traefik <https://traefik.io/>`_) and ZEO instances connect via their own network (traefik-net).

 Only Traefik exposes its ports (80/TCP and 8080/TCP).